Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 ![](docs/schedule-paid-up-front.png)
 When we connect the schedule above to a variant with price $540,-, the user will be prompted to pay $540,- during checkout.
 The schedules start date is **first of the month**, so a subscription is created to renew the $540,- in 6 months from the first of the month.
-E.g. the customer buys this subscription on Januari 15 and pays $540,- during checkout.
-The subscription's start date is Februari 1, because that's the first of the next month.
+E.g. the customer buys this subscription on January 15 and pays $540,- during checkout.
+The subscription's start date is February 1, because that's the first of the next month.

 The customer will be billed $540 again automatically on July 1, because that's 6 months (the duration) from the start date of the subscription.

 ## Prorations

-In the example above, the customer will also be billed for the remaining 15 days from Januari 15 to Februari 1, this is called proration.
+In the example above, the customer will also be billed for the remaining 15 days from January 15 to February 1, this is called proration.

 Proration is calculated on a yearly basis.
 E.g, in the example above: $540 is for a duration of 6 months, that means
 $1080 for the full year.
 The day rate of that subscription will then be 1080 / 365 = $2,96 a day.
-When the customer buys the subscription on Januari 15, he will be billed $44,40 proration for the remaining 15 days.
+When the customer buys the subscription on January 15, he will be billed $44,40 proration for the remaining 15 days.

 ## Storefront defined start dates

-A customer can decide to start the subscription on January 17, to pay less proration, because there are now only 13 days left until the first of Februari.
+A customer can decide to start the subscription on January 17, to pay less proration, because there are now only 13 days left until the first of February.
 This can be done in the storefront with the following query:

 ```graphql
 mutation {